-Emergency Notification is provided if there is an imminent threat to the campus community.
+• Emergency Notification is provided if there is a critical incident that represents a "persistent and on-going" or an "imminent or immediate" threat to the CC community.
 While Timely Warnings are limited to criminal incidents, emergency notifications may be provided for any situation that presents an immediate threat, whether a crime, severe weather, fire, chemical incident, or any other emergency.

-Colorado College is committed to preserving life and mitigating the negative impact on our college community when an emergency occurs, whether man-made or natural disaster.
-One of the top priorities of Colorado College is to quickly and efficiently notify our community of an emergency on campus.
+Colorado College is committed to preserving life and mitigating the negative impact on our CC community when an emergency occurs, whether human-made or a natural disaster.
+One of the top priorities of Colorado College is to quickly and efficiently notify our community of an emergency on campus (including at any non-campus location).
 Campus Safety receives information from a variety of sources, including our contract weather monitoring service, Facilities Services, Environmental Health and Safety, Colorado Springs Police, and Colorado Springs Fire.
-If one of these entities conveys that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of the CC community, Campus Safety will coordinate to determine the content of the notification and to launch an emergency notification using some or all of the systems described below.